ElderBass/DONT_WRECK_MAH_HOUSE/Plan.md

   2. Create a Reservation for a guest with a host.
   3. Edit existing Reservations.
   4. Cancel a future Reservation.
-* This will be an MVC application with data files for Hosts, Guests, and Reservations
+* This will be an MVC application with seth.mastery.data files for Hosts, Guests, and Reservations
     * Data, Domain, and UI layers will be established as well as a package for the Models

 * Summary of plan:
     * Set up project via GitHub
-    * Add data files for Guests, Hosts, and Reservations to a new directory in root
+    * Add seth.mastery.data files for Guests, Hosts, and Reservations to a new directory in root
     * Add Spring and JUnit dependencies to pom.xml
     * Set up package structure for project and initialize files needed
       * **Models** - need models for Administrator, Guest, Host, and Reservation for sure, and maybe Location?
       * **Data** - HostFileRepository, GuestFileRepository, ReservationFileRepository
         * These will all implement their respective interfaces
-        * Connect the repositories with their respective data files
+        * Connect the repositories with their respective seth.mastery.data files
         * Reservation will need Hosts and Guests as dependencies
       * **Domain** - HostService, GuestService, and ReservationService, as well as a general Result class will all live here
       * **UI** - just need the View and Controller class